Overview

 If you use Greenhouse, we automatically enable any stages with interviews that need scheduling.

-You can do this from the Interview plan page for your job.
-Any stage that does not already have scheduling enabled will have an Enable scheduling button associated with it.
+- Any stage that does not already have scheduling enabled will have an Enable scheduling button associated with it.
+Select this option to enable scheduling for that stage.

-With scheduling enabled, you should now see some additional options against each stage on the Interview plan page.
+- With scheduling enabled, you should now see some additional options against each stage on the Interview plan page.

-We’ll go through each of these below.
+4. We’ll go through each of these in the sections below.

 For more details on how to add interviewers to a particular interview, see our Gem Scheduling: Interviewer seats and interviewer pools article.